 SONK is seen more frequently in women (M:F 1:3), and affects older patients, typically over the age of 55.

-It is almost always unilateral, usually affects the medial femoral condyle and is often associated with a meniscal tear.
+It is almost always unilateral, usually affects the medial femoral condyle (but can occasional involve the tibial plateau9) and is often associated with a meniscal tear.

 Can vary from complete recovery to total joint collapse 2.